LucasRR94/Hash_words/README.md

 # Hash_words
-Table hash for words of diferents lengts
+Table hash for words of different lengts